 Manasamitra Vatakam – Useful in speech problems, depression, psychiatric disorders.

 Easy method of preparing Sarsaparilla Sarbath.

 Take 100 grams of Sarsaparilla.
-Add 1 liter of water to it.
-Boil in mild fire till the water quantity reduces to half a liter.
-Filter it.
+Add 1 litre of water to it.
+Boil over mild fire till the water quantity reduces to half a litre.
+Filter it

 Add – 400 grams of sugar / jaggery to it.

-Boil it till the total solution becomes like a syrup.
+Boil it till the total solution attains the consistency of a syrup.